arthuruan/training-consultancy/README.md

-# training-consultancy-api
+# workout-consultancy-api
-Training Consultancy API, that helps a personal trainer to create and manage your students consultancy
+Workout Consultancy API, that helps a personal trainer to create and manage your students consultancy